 “This new research linked data for four LTNs in Lambeth to MOTs for an accurate assessment of how much people are driving.
 The 6% reduction it finds in driving is surprising in that this is a large reduction compared with other interventions or what we might expect, said study co-author Dr Anthony Laverty, from the School of Public Health at Imperial.

-However, this past weekend saw “thousands” descend on Oxford to protest LTNs being implemented in the city as the initiative moves beyond the UK capital.
-(Though there seemed to be a combination of those against LTNs and those marching against the notion of a 15-minute city.)
+However, earlier this year, “thousands” descended on Oxford to protest low-traffic neighbourhoods (LTNs) being implemented in the city as the initiative moved beyond the UK capital.
+(Though there seemed to be a combination of those against low-traffic neighbourhoods (LTNs) and those marching against the notion of a 15-minute city.)
 But why all the fuss?

 What is a low-traffic neighbourhood?

-After all, the aims of LTNs are to increase the quality of life for the local residents, improve air quality and create a greener, more sustainable community.
+After all, the aims of low-traffic neighbourhoods (LTNs) are to increase the quality of life for the local residents, improve air quality and create a greener, more sustainable community.
 As well as a safer one, of course, as getting the number of vehicles on streets and roads lower should yield fewer accidents.
-The police have also issued statements to say they believe an LTN can reduce crime.
+The police have also issued statements to say they believe a low-traffic neighbourhood (LTN) can reduce crime.

-This should all, in theory, create a pleasant and inviting environment for pedestrians, cyclists and other non-motorised vehicle users, and a general shift to more sustainable modes of transport.
-LTNs should ideally be integrated with public transport networks and other sustainable travel options.
+This should all, in theory, create a pleasant and inviting environment for pedestrians, cyclists and other non-motorised vehicle users, and a general shift to more sustainable modes of transport. low-traffic neighbourhoods (LTNs) should ideally be integrated with public transport networks and other sustainable travel options.

 However, designs usually include adequate parking and loading areas, and encourage a mix of land use, in general, so as not to fully cut communities off or create counterintuitive planning decisions.